APEX88/bb-sweet-alert-2/README.md

 An awesome highly configurable dynamic action plug-in for showing Alert messages in your APEX application.

 ## Oracle APEX Installation
-* Run the db object located in db directory "bbe_plugin_sa" header and body in your workspace.
+* Compile the db object located in db directory "bbe_plugin_sa" header and body in your workspace.
 * Import the apex plugin file located in apex directory "dynamic_action_plugin_bbe_sweet_alert.sql" in your workspace.

 ## Features